tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 #### What this script does:

+This script takes information from a .csv file downloaded from `get_qualtrics.py` and generates all of the conditions files (for the fNIRS currently) based on the survey information.

 #### *This file takes as input*:

+If `get_qualtrics.py` has not been run (or if the user renamed the `MyQualtricsDownload` subdirectory in which this script is running), then this script will take the user through the same process in `get_qualtrics.py`.
+Once that file in generated, the user will need only to provide a value for each of the survey questions given in their survey.
+These values are provided during runtime of this script.
+The values provided to the program act as the row headings for the conditions files.

 #### *This script gives as output*:

+Quasi-completed conditions files.
+The files will be exported to a sub-directory in the directory in which the script is run named `experiment_xx_cfiles` where xx equals the experiment ID (the first two numbers in a participant IDs).

 #### Notes, etc:

+- Docstrings have been created, but this code still needs to be cleaned up and improved upon in future updates.

+- Functionality should be included to create dictionaries of question sets, so if users use multiple surveys they can input them without having to type out every value.

 ## get_qualtrics.py